Extreme Rules (2011): Background

-The event was held at the St. Pete Times Forum in Tampa, Florida.
+The third annual Extreme Rules event was held at the St. Pete Times Forum in Tampa, Florida.

-Extreme Rules was an annual professional wrestling pay-per-view (PPV) produced by WWE since 2009—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+Extreme Rules was an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2009.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
-The 2011 Extreme Rules event was the third Extreme Rules and featured wrestlers from the Raw and SmackDown brands.
-It took place on May 1, 2011, at the St. Pete Times Forum in Tampa, Florida.
-Tickets went on sale on December 18.
+The third Extreme Rules event was scheduled for May 1, 2011, at the St. Pete Times Forum in Tampa, Florida and featured wrestlers from the Raw and SmackDown brands.
+Tickets went on sale on December 18, 2010.

+This was WWE's first PPV event held to be promoted under its shortened trade name of WWE, as following WrestleMania XXVII the previous month, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 Storylines

 The professional wrestling matches at Extreme Rules involved professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 Edge was originally scheduled to defend his World Heavyweight Championship against Alberto Del Rio in a ladder match.
 However, Edge retired on the April 11 episode of Raw due to a cervical spinal stenosis stemming from his neck injury.
 The match was scrapped and the title was vacated on the April 15 episode of SmackDown.
 Later, Edge's best friend, Christian, won a 20-man battle royal to face Del Rio in the ladder match for the title.
 In the interim, Del Rio was drafted to Raw in the 2011 WWE Draft.

 On the April 11 episode of Raw, John Cena, Randy Orton, John Morrison, Dolph Ziggler, and R-Truth fought in a gauntlet match to determine the number one contender for The Miz's WWE Championship.
 Cena and Truth became the last two men remaining, but were attacked by The Miz and his protégé Alex Riley, resulting in a double disqualification.
 Afterwards, the anonymous Raw general manager announced that The Miz would defend his title against Cena and Truth at Extreme Rules, with the match later scheduled to be contested in a steel cage.
 The following week, Morrison (who had been eliminated by Truth in the gauntlet match) confronted Truth about his capability of competing in the match and challenged him to a match for his spot, which Truth accepted.
 Morrison won, thus replacing Truth at Extreme Rules.
 Truth then turned heel by viciously attacking Morrison afterwards, then lighting a cigarette and blowing smoke into Morrison's face.